 The agricultural industry widely uses urea, a white crystalline solid containing 46 percent nitrogen, as an animal feed additive and fertilizer.
 Here, we’ll focus on its role as a nitrogen fertilizer.

-In the past decade, urea has surpassed and nearly replaced ammonium nitrate as a fertilizer.
+In the past decade, urea has surpassed anhydrous ammonia as the main source of nitrogen fertilizer in Minnesota.
 This has brought up new questions about urea and how to use it.